dannco/Android_n-back/README.md

 ##### Interaction
+The user can set the difficulty of the test by adjusting speed and the value of _n_.

-After setup, the test will start once the user has indicated that they are ready.
+After setup, the test will start once the user is ready.
 When the test starts it will go through the sequence of steps, and the user simply taps the screen when they think they've seen the same signal as _n_ steps earlier.
 If the user is correct, it counts as a hit, if they are wrong it will count as a miss.